5 Critical Steps to Mend a Broken Heart

 Step 1: Remember Accurately

 Don’t let your mind focus solely on the beautiful moments you shared.
 Yes, those memories feel good, but romanticizing a past relationship keeps you stuck.
 Trust me, I’ve been there more than once.
-Actively think about the times that weren’t great: arguments, hurt feelings, red flags, moments you felt misunderstood.
+Push yourself to think about the times that weren’t great: arguments, hurt feelings, red flags, moments you felt misunderstood.

 Step 2: Make a Clean Break

 Rip the band-aid and make a clean break.
-No more texts and no more calls.
+No more texts or calls.
 It’s a huge adjustment to go from daily check-ins and the goodnight calls to no communication at all.
-It will sting at first, but gradually it will get easier.
+You’ll feel the void at first, but gradually it will get easier.

 Unfriend, unfollow, block them on social media.
 But then how will I know what they’re doing 24/7?
 You won’t, that’s the point.
-You will hold yourself back if you’re focused on them, constantly checking their page to see if they’ve posted.
+Constantly checking their page to see if they’ve posted guarantees you’ll stay stuck.
 Eventually, your ex will start dating again.
 The last thing you need to see is a picture of him/her with someone else.
 Protect yourself and make sure that doesn’t happen.

 Next, get rid of relationship memorabilia.
 No, do not continue sleeping with the stuffed animal s/he gave you.
-Throw away the pressed flowers and the concert tickets and the love notes.
-If you must keep the love notes (and I do), put them some place you can’t get to them easily.
+Throw away the pressed flowers and the concert tickets and the love letters.
+If you must keep the love notes (and I do), put them some place you can’t easily access them.

 Above all, if you have a set back and make contact, start again.
 Chances are you won’t get the response you’re looking for and that should be the motivation you need to reinstate the no contact rule.